 About Dr Umair Shahzad

-I'm a Lecturer in Engineering.
-I completed my PhD in Electrical Engineering from the University of Nebraska-Lincoln (USA).
+I am a Lecturer in Computer Science and Engineering.
+I completed my PhD in Electrical Engineering from the University of Nebraska-Lincoln (USA) in 2021.
 I completed my MSc in Electrical Engineering and BSc in Electrical Engineering from the University of Nottingham (UK) and the University of Engineering and Technology, Lahore (Pakistan), respectively.
+I have a Postgraduate Certificate in Education (PGCE) from the University of Sunderland, UK.

 My PhD research focused on risk-based machine learning approaches for power system probabilistic transient stability.
 The associated findings have been widely published and cited in numerous high-impact factor journals and top conferences.